Shift in house price estimates during COVID-19 reveals effect of crisis on collective speculation: Results

-{\bf Prominent shifts in real-estate speculation during COVID-19.} Using the CA real estate market before 2020 as a comparative baseline, {\bf Fig. \ref{Fig2.fig}} shows that the post-2020 market feature hallmarks of a speculative bubble -- namely (a) accelerated valuation growth net of change in fundamentals and (b) increased confidence in excess valuation.
-Somewhat ironically, these characteristics may have emerged by way of contagious spreading of `irrational exuberance' among market agents \cite{roehner2002patterns,glaeser2008housing,shiller2015irrational}.
-We argue that enhanced real-estate speculation derives from the global COVID-19 uncertainty shock, which muddled global expectations for investment returns; yielded a confounding and non-uniform impact on the public, as indicated by a diverging ``$K$-shaped'' recovery in the US population \cite{dalton2021k}; induced drastic policy interventions, such as the sudden reduction of the US federal funds target rate taking the form of a long-lasting financial-quake \cite{petersen2010quantitative,petersen2010market}, which among other immediate effects promoted aggressive household borrowing that boosted home-purchasing and home-improvement activity; and triggered a sudden housing supply-demand imbalance exacerbated by the rapid expansion of remote work-from-home policy \cite{liu2021impact,mondragon2022housing}, in particular in the IT sector that is concentrated in the Bay Area mega-region.
+One explanation for the enhanced real-estate speculation derives from the global COVID-19 uncertainty shock, which muddled global expectations for investment returns.
+This global shock resulted in a confounding and non-uniform impact on the public, as indicated by a diverging ``$K$-shaped'' recovery in the US population \cite{dalton2021k}.
+The shock was also followed by profound policy interventions, such as the sudden reduction of the US federal funds target rate taking the form of a long-lasting financial-quake \cite{petersen2010quantitative,petersen2010market}, which among other immediate effects promoted aggressive household borrowing that boosted home-purchasing power and home-improvement activity \cite{said2023person}.
+This also triggered a sudden housing supply-demand imbalance exacerbated by the rapid expansion of remote work-from-home policy \cite{liu2021impact,mondragon2022housing}, in particular in the IT sector that is concentrated in the Bay Area mega-region.
 While these factors primarily affect the house purchase market, they also augmented uncertainty and speculation levels in the rental market, given the coincident increased demand for rent combined with sudden rent protection policy that together shifted risk-levels for both tenants and rental property owners \cite{benfer2021eviction}.

-Combined, these factors are reflected by drastic systematic shifts in the characteristic levels of speculation ($ \Delta P_{h,m} $) and uncertainty ($U_{h,m}$) across the entire range of $P_{h,m}$ -- for both small and big markets.
+Combined, these factors are reflected by significant systematic shifts in the characteristic levels of speculation ($ \Delta P_{h,m} $) and uncertainty ($U_{h,m}$) across the entire range of $P_{h,m}$ -- for both small and big markets.
 Notably, we observe higher average $\Delta P_{h,m}$ in small markets than in big markets, consistent with nationwide analysis of the impact of state-level shutdowns on price changes in the months before and after their implementation, which were found to be mediated by differences in population and structural density between urban and rural markets \cite{d2022covid}.
-See {\it Methods -- Housing market descriptive statistics} for additional analysis of the price and price-change distributions, with the latter best explained by the ``fat-tailed'' Cauchy-Lorentz distribution.